thrive-spectrexq/Cloudflare-Radar-Data-Visualization/README.md

 The data will be saved in the data/ directory.

 ## API Documentation
-For more information on the Cloudflare Radar API, refer to [https://developers.cloudflare.com/radar/] (Cloudflare Radar API documentation).
+For more information on the Cloudflare Radar API, refer to https://developers.cloudflare.com/radar/.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests.